silvercircle/silvercircle.github.io/_posts/2017-08-28-How-to-build-locally-for-github-page.markdown

 # Build your GitHub Jekyll page locally
 {% include post_header.html %}
+{% include defs.md %}

 GitHub supports Jekyll as site generator and in most cases, this is good enough.
 Some more advanced pages may require additional Jekyll plugins that are not available on GitHub.
 In that case, the site must be built with a local Jekyll installation and pushed to the GitHub repository.
+{:dc}

-A personal homepage can only be served from content in the master branch, therefore the master branch must contain the output of Jekyll's build command which normally goes to `_site`.
+A personal home page can only be served from content in the master branch, therefore the master branch must contain the output of Jekyll's build command which normally goes to `_site`.
 Everything else is considered source code and has no business in the master branch.
 The separation into branches is necessary, because some files will exist twice but with different contents.
 The `index.html` in the source root is very likely different from the `index.html` in the compiled site.

 The following applies to personal and organization home pages hosted on *github.io*.
 Project pages are a bit different and actually easier to setup, because the content for a project page can be served from a configurable branch.

-We can leave intact the default directory structure with `_site` as our build target and do the following:
+We can leave intact the default directory structure with `_site` as our build target and do the
+following:

 * create the project.
 * `git init`